 The actual CISSP certification exam is a three-hour adaptive test, which consists of up to 150 questions.
 In order to successfully earn the official CISSP certification, you must earn at least 700/1000, and certifications are valid for three years.

 What changes were made to the CISSP certification exam?

-The CISSP certification domains were restructured on April 15, 2015, changing the total number of domains from ten to eight.
+The CISSP certification domains were restructured on May 1, 2021.
 As a result, a few modifications were made to the CISSP exam to account for this change.
 These changes include a slight domain refresh and a re-evaluation of the weights of those domains on the exam.